 The $2.00 bill attracted the attention of "luvwarhol" who bid $8,100; "luv warhol" also bid $900,000 on an Andy Warhol 22 inch Flower painting that recently fetched $1.322.5 million.
 Perhaps "luvwarhol" should be more discriminating?

-Artnet discloses that a similar poster fetched $2,800 at a 2008, but did not disclose that a similar poster, designated as an "After Andy Warhol" only realized $1,600. at Swann Auction Galleries in June 2011.
+Artnet discloses a similar poster fetched $2,800 at a 2008, but fails to disclose a similar poster, designated as "After Andy Warhol" realized $1,600. at Swann Auction Galleries in June 2011.

-How can a work of art be a "nice fresh impression" and at the same time, be "refreshed with yellow color"?
+How can a work of art be a "nice fresh impression" and at also"refreshed with yellow color"?

-- How much of the yellow has be refreshed?
+- How much of the yellow was refreshed?

 - Has the entire yellow been repainted from a mustard color to a bright yellow?